samian96/COMP001A.lectureactivity5/README.md

 Internal being on the html file external being linked to an external stylesheet
-Inline being written into the line inside elements
+Inline being written into the line inside elements File not fully complete, I know I missed some steps